gawe007/backupg/README.md

 ```

 ## Special Note
-`.htaccess` inside the `/public` folder is to prevent webaccess to the folder.
+1. `.htaccess` inside the `/public` folder is to prevent webaccess to the folder.
+2. The created script only need to be accessed with PHP so make sure the installation directory is reachable and readable by the PHP.